cycorp/api-suite/KBAPI/README.md

 Requirements and Getting Started
 --------------------------------

-This project is one of severalFor more information, visit the [Cyc Developer Center](http://dev.cyc.com/cyc-api/).
- APIs which are intended to be built in conjunction.
+This project is one of several libraries which are intended to be built in conjunction.
 See the [CycCoreAPI](https://github.com/cycorp/CycCoreAPI) project to get started.